ECON 1008 - Data Analytics

 - Please note that, following University policy, dictionaries are not allowed in School of Economics exams.

-- Because not all of these marks count for assessment, no special consideration will be given to students who do not submit homework or miss tutorials for medical, compassionate or any other reason.
+- The best 4 out of these 6 assignments will be counted for the assessment.
+Because not all of the 6 weekly assignments count for assessment, no special consideration will be given to students who miss a assignment for medical, compassionate or any other reason.

 Weekly homeworks can only be submitted online, as instructed in tutorials and on myUni.
 No late assignments will be accepted.